The Future of AI-Driven Software Engineering: Conclusions

 \section{Conclusions}

-This paper presented a \textbf{vision of a symbiosis partnership between AI and software developers} motivated and inspired by recent advances in AI.
+This paper presented a \textbf{vision of a symbiotic partnership between AI and software developers} motivated and inspired by recent advances in AI.
 This paper also discussed some key research challenges that need to be addressed by the software engineering community.
 While this paper focuses on specific software engineering challenges, it is essential to acknowledge broader AI-related concerns such as security, safety, bias, and privacy.
 Although not covered here, these issues are crucial but fall more within the domain of the AI community, and hopefully will be addressed soon.

 We cannot ignore the opportunities that lie ahead.
 Nor should we disregard the concerns associated with them.
 Specifically, we must exercise caution \textbf{against over-reliance on AI}.
 While the next generations of software engineers should be trained in prompt engineering and AI, this should not overshadow the necessity of core software engineering knowledge.
 Human judgment remains indispensable for critically assessing AI-generated artifacts.
 It is crucial to emphasize again that AI serves as a tool to enhance developers' productivity and cannot (in the near future) replace humans.
-Putting too much trust on the software artifacts generated by AI can have serious repercussions on the quality and safety of our software systems.
+Putting too much trust on the software artifacts generated by AI can have serious repercussions on the quality and safety of our software systems~\cite{pearce2022asleep,yetistiren2023evaluating}.

 This paper serves also as a \textbf{call to arms for our community}.
 We need multi-disciplinary collaborations across our community to address the key challenges and achieve the envisioned symbiotic partnership between human developers and AI.
-While our vision is ambitious, we believe that a five-year time frame is reasonable for realizing it.
+While our vision is ambitious, we believe that a five to ten-year time frame is reasonable for realizing it.